How To Improve Your Food Photography Composition

 • STRAIGHT ON

-When I first start thinking about my food photography composition, I want to figure out what angles will best represent the food I’m shooting.
-I like to hold my camera and start moving around to see what angles look the best.
-Then, I stabilize my camera to a tripod and start arranging the different elements within the frame.
+When I first start thinking about my food photography composition, I think about what angles will best represent the food I’m shooting.
+I like to hold my camera and start moving around to see what angles look the best for the food I’m shooting.
+Then, I stabilize my camera on a tripod and start arranging the different elements within the frame.
 This is called styling to the camera.

-Tip: Food is time sensitive.
+TIP: Food is time sensitive.
 The longer it sits, the less attractive it becomes.
-It helps to use “stand-in” food while you figure out your angles and prop arrangement.
-Then, once you’re ready for the real food, you’ll have a general idea where you want to place things.
+It helps to use “stand-in” food or empty plates while you figure out your angles and prop arrangement.
+Bring the food out when you’re all set up and ready to go.

 Food photography composition angles